phidatahq/phidata/README.md

 - Create your AI App using a template: `phi ws create`
 - Run your AI App locally: `phi ws up`
-- Integrate with your product.
 - Deploy your AI App to AWS: `phi ws up prd:aws`
-- Monitor and improve.

 ## Under the hood